symmetricK/fly_research_project/Documentation.md

 2. Enter experiment date (e.g. 20220725 (yyyymmdd))
 3. Enter release time (e.g. 105542 (hhmmss))
 4. Enter a trap number located in upwind (e.g. 4)
 5. Enter another trap number located in upwind (e.g. 5)
+	* To see wind direction, you can do Step 10 and 11

 	> Plot for all 8 traps related to on trap flies was created

-	> Assumed 8 traps were set in a clockwise direction
+	> Assumption: 8 traps were set in a clockwise direction

 #### Step 10. create wind data plot
 1. Run **python3 make_wind_data_plot.py**
+2. Enter release date (e.g. 20220804 (YYYYMMDD))
+3. Enter release time (e.g. 105508 (hhmmss))

+	> Plot for wind data from anemometer was created in wind_plot_figures directory

+	> On the plot, vertical blue dot line shows release time, and black bar indicates the wind direction at each time

+#### Step 11. create wind polar plot
+1. Run **python3 wind_circ.py**
-2. Enter release date (e.g. 2022_08_04 (YYYY_MM_DD))
+2. Enter release date (e.g. 20220804 (YYYYMMDD))
-3. Enter release time (e.g. 1055 (hhmm))
+3. Enter release time (e.g. 105534 (hhmmss))
    * "seconds" are not required

-	> Plot for wind data from anemometer was created in wind_plot_figures directory
+	> Assumption: anemometer has over 15 minutes of wind data

-	> On the plot, vertical blue dot line shows release time, and black bar shows wind direction at that time
+	> On the polar plot, the blue line indicates the vector average wind direction at each period, and 4 listed numbers at each trap show the accumulated number of flies on the trap at specific times